fmarino-ipzs/eid-it-wallet-docs/docs/en/wallet-solution.rst

   - Wallet Registration (detailed in :ref:`Wallet Instance Initialization and Registration`),
   - Wallet Attestation Issuance (detailed in :ref:`Wallet Attestation Issuance`),
   - Wallet Revocation (detailed in :ref:`Wallet Instance Revocation`) and
-  - Deletion of presented attributes (detailed in :ref:`Attributes Deletion Flow`).
+  - Deletion of presented attributes (detailed in :ref:`User's Attributes Deletion`).

 Each functionality is described in detail in the following sections.